joebb97/joebb-website-source/content/blog/shellcheck.md

 - Includes functionality that isn't [POSIX](https://en.wikipedia.org/wiki/POSIX) compliant, which risks portability.
 - Is slower than `dash`, which is POSIX compliant and includes no extra features.
-- Has idiosyncracies, typically called bash-isms, that manage to creep their way into regular shellscripts
+- Has idiosyncrasies, typically called bash-isms, that manage to creep their way into regular shell scripts

 The above reasons are why you should put `#!/bin/sh` at the top of your scripts, and not `#!/bin/bash`.
 On Debian systems `/bin/sh` is symlinked to `/bin/dash` so that your scripts run as fast as possible.
 On other distros it might be linked to something else, but I highly recommend linking it to `dash`.